IsaaColomer/Turn-Based-RPG/index.md

 ### _3.2.
 Cons_
-- It could be argued that they are unrealistic games because in a battle, for example, you do not have a certain amount of time to act. it can be debated whether turn-based combat games are more or less immersive than real-time combat games.
+- It could be argued that they are unrealistic games because in a battle, for example, you do not have a certain amount of time to act.
+- It can be debated whether turn-based combat games are more or less immersive than real-time combat games.
 - Real-time combat games are more multiplayer-friendly than turn-based games.